SushmithaKasimsettyRamesh/member-qa-system/README.md

 Cache can be refreshed manually using the /refresh endpoint.

+Data Insights

+After analyzing the member messages dataset from the public API, several observations were made:

+Message completeness: Most messages include user names, message text, and timestamps.
+A small fraction of entries had missing or empty fields, indicating occasional incomplete submissions.

+User activity distribution: The dataset shows that some members are highly active, contributing multiple messages, while others have few or no messages.
+This uneven activity could impact question-answering coverage.

+Timestamps consistency: Message timestamps are generally consistent, but a few entries had unusual dates that appear out of chronological order.
+These may be due to system errors or delayed submissions.

+Duplicate entries: A few repeated messages from the same user were observed, which may slightly skew any aggregate statistics or insights.

+Overall, the dataset is largely clean and usable, with minor inconsistencies that are typical in real-world data.
+These observations informed the design of the question-answering system, ensuring that missing or inconsistent data does not break the service.

 Notes

 The system is designed for internal exploration and testing.
 Please do not reuse or redistribute the data without proper authorization.